Camille Claudel: Surviving works

 Though she destroyed much of her work, about 90 statues, sketches and drawings survive.
 She was at first censored as she portrayed sexuality in her work.
 Her response was a symbolic, intellectual style as opposed to the "expressive" approach normally attributed to women artists.
+Claudel's sculptures are noted for their candid exploration of female subjectivity and emotional depth, and they played a formative role in shaping expressive modernist figuration in Europe, influencing later women sculptors including Germaine Richier and Louise Bourgeois.
 In 1951, Paul Claudel organised an exhibition at the Musée Rodin, which continues to display her sculptures.

-A large exhibition of her works was organised in 1984.
+A major retrospective exhibition of Camille Claudel's work was held in 1984 at the Musée Rodin in Paris (February 15–June 11) and later at the Musée Sainte-Croix in Poitiers (June 26–September 15).

+From April 25 to May 31, 1988, the National Museum of Women in the Arts exhibited Camille Claudel: 1864-1943, the first exhibition of her work in the United States.
+The exhibit included 80 of her works, as well as works by Auguste Rodin.

 In 2005 a large art display featuring the works of Rodin and Claudel was exhibited in Quebec City (Canada), and Detroit, Michigan, in the US.
 In 2008, the Musée Rodin organised a retrospective exhibition including more than 80 of her works.

 In 2005, Sotheby's sold a second edition La Valse (1905, Blot, number 21) for $932,500.
 In a 2009 Paris auction, Claudel's Le Dieu Envolé (1894/1998, foundry Valsuani, signed and numbered 6/8) had a high estimate of $180,000, while a comparable Rodin sculpture, L'éternelle Idole (1889/1930, Rudier, signed) had a high estimate of $75,000.

 In 2023, The Art Institute of Chicago and the J. Paul Getty Museum co-organized a major retrospective of her work, featuring 60 sculptures from more than 30 institutional and private lenders.
 The show gathered many of her key compositions in terracotta, plaster, bronze, and stone.

-Commemorations

-In theatre and musicals
+Stage

 Some authors argue that Henrik Ibsen based his last play, 1899's When We Dead Awaken, on Rodin's relationship with Claudel.

 The Seattle playwright S.P.
 Miskowski's La Valse (2000) is a well-researched look at Claudel's life.

 In 2012, the world premiere of the play Camille Claudel took place.
 Written, performed and directed by Gaël Le Cornec, premiered at the Pleasance Courtyard Edinburgh Festival, the play looks at the relationship of master and muse from the perspective of Camille at different stages in her life.

 The composer Frank Wildhorn and lyricist Nan Knighton's musical Camille Claudel was produced by Goodspeed Musicals at The Norma Terris Theatre in Chester, Connecticut in 2003.